 There are a number of factors that affect the development of microbiome, how it works and its effectiveness in fulfilling its role.
 Genetics play a large role in the development of gut microbiome as well as lifestyle.
 Diet is the most obvious factor of what can change your gut microbiome.
 In addition, alcohol consumption, sleep disruptions, and smoking.

 Gut microbiome has been found to be home to a number of neurons, earning it the name as a “second brain” which implies that the role of the gut may include more than digestion.
 Studies show that the gut produces neurotransmitters, and that this may play some role in its interactions with the brain.
 Neurotransmitters in our brain play an important role in our actions and are necessary for nearly everything we do.

 Influences on microbiome

 However, there are many different mental health disorders and each has its own complex risk factors.
-Living a lifestyle with a healthy diet is the best route for optimized health both mentally and physically, but it is not always possible in our busy, modern lives.
-There are also uncontrollable external factors, like stress, jobs and pollution that might affect your gut microbiome.
+Living a lifestyle with a healthy diet is the best route for optimized health both mentally and physically, but it can be difficult in our busy, modern lives.
+There are also uncontrollable external factors, like stress, jobs, and pollution that might affect your gut microbiome.

 Do you or someone you know want help?

 Lifeline Connections offers an integrated, holistic approach that includes therapy and case management.
 In addition, our doctors specialize in the treatment of co-occurring mental health and substance use disorders.

 Above all, they can work to design a custom plan for wellness.
 Additionally, secure treatment is over the phone or computer with telehealth, providing coping skills for grief, loss, depression and anxiety.
 In short, they will work with you one-on-one to get you feeling better.
 So, contact us and reclaim your life.